FunC cookbook

 .begin_parse();

-;; `slice_data_empty?()` returns `false`, because slice have any `bits`
+;; `slice_data_empty?()` returns `false` because the slice has `bits`.

 slice_with_bits_and_refs.slice_data_empty?();